-A job that pays well is not necessarily the meaningful one.
+A job that pays well is not necessarily a meaningful one.
 And if you want to leave behind a world better than the one you found instead of a pile of KPI reports, you may think about working in human rights.

 They are set out in the UN Universal Declaration of Human Rights.
-If you choose this career path, you can change lives of other people who often cannot stand up for themselves.
+If you choose this career path, you can change the lives of other people who often cannot stand up for themselves.

 It is a rewarding experience, but how can you get closer to your goal, especially if you do not have a degree in human rights?

-1. Understand human rights
+1. Understand Human Rights